-The emissions of NO_x , PM{10} , CO, NH_3 and VOC are calculated using detailed emission factors per engine type, fuel type and emission legislation class.
-The TNO report on the EMMA model (Hulskotte and Verbeek, 2009) provides the base emission factors for the various technologies and the different stages in the European emission legislation for NRMM.
+The emissions of NOx, PM10, CO, NH3 and VOC are calculated using detailed emission factors per engine type, fuel type and emission legislation class, presented in Table 9.16.
+The original report on the EMMA model (Hulskotte and Verbeek, 2009) provides the base emission factors for the various technologies and the different stages in the European emission legislation for NRMM.
 The emission factors are linked to the different machine types per sales year.
 Base emission factors were derived from different (literature) sources.
-In 2017, emission measurements were performed by TNO on several types of NRMM to assess the load profile and actual NO_x and CO_2 emissions during use and idling (Ligterink et al., 2018).
-Based on these measurements, the NO_x emission factors for several diesel engine categories have been increased in the model to better match the emissions under practical-use conditions.
+In 2017 and 2022, emission measurements were performed by TNO on several types of NRMM to assess the load profile and actual NOx and CO2 emissions during use and idling (Ligterink et al., 2018; van Kempen et al., 2022).
+Based on these measurements, the NOx emission factors for several diesel engine categories have been improved in the model to better match the emissions under practical-use conditions.

 In 2020, new measurements allowed to generate 7 representative engine load profiles, existing of percentages of time spent in a specific engine load range (e.g. 10% of time in 20%-30% engine load).
-Next, the base emission factors for NO_x, PM10, CO, NH3 and VOC (in g/kWh) were converted to load specific emission factors (in g/s kW) assuming a typical response curve of emission/load that is observed for CO2 emissions.
+Next, the base emission factors for NOx, PM10, CO, NH3 and VOC (in g/kWh) were converted to load specific emission factors (in q/s \ kW) assuming a typical response curve of emission/load that is observed for CO2 emissions.
 This CO2 response curve is relatively linear.
-For modern engines, the NO_x response curve is known to deviate significantly, showing an almost flat response of NO_x emissions at different levels of engine load.
-For this reason, the load specific emission factors for NO_x from STAGE IV and V engines has been derived using this more flat response curve.
+For modern engines, the NOx response curve is known to deviate significantly, showing an almost flat response of NOx emissions at different levels of engine load.
+For this reason, the load specific emission factors for $NO_x$ from STAGE IV and V engines has been derived using this more flat response curve.
 Each machine type was then assigned one of the engine load profiles, based on the typical use and machine components (e.g. hydraulics).
 This new calculation setup removes the need for a separate calculation of emissions from idling and allows a more direct use of measured emission rates and engine load profiles in the EMMA model.

 Based on findings on tampering incidence in trucks (motivated by reduced maintenance and repair costs), incidence in tampering with SCR catalysts and particulate filters was estimated also for NRMM.
-For NO_x , tampering of SCR catalysts is assumed to happen in 10% of STAGE IV and V machines.
+For NOx, tampering of SCR catalysts is assumed to happen in 10% of STAGE IV and V machines.
 For PM, tampering with particulate filters is assumed to happen in 5% of STAGE V machines.